packit/packit.dev/content/docs/configuration.md

 #### specfile_path

+(*string*) Relative path to a spec file within the upstream repository.
+If not specified, defaults to:
+1. `downstream_package_name`.spec if `downstream_package_name` is set.
-(*string*) Relative path to a spec file within the upstream repository (if not specified, Packit will recursively search the tree and use the first spec file found).
+2. Else recursively search the tree and use the first spec file found.

 #### upstream_project_name